-Customer Due Diligence on foundations with respect to terrorist financing
+Customer due diligence on foundations with respect to terrorist financing

-Pursuant to Sections 3(1) and 3(2) of the Anti-Money Laundering and Anti-Terrorist Financing Act (Wet ter voorkoming van witwassen en financieren van terrorisme – Wwft), financial institutions must carry out customer due diligence and identify the customer and the ultimate beneficial owners (UBOs).
-In the case of foundations, identification and verification are relevant (1) if the customer is a foundation, (2) if the customer's ultimate beneficial owner is a foundation, or (3) if a representative acts on a foudation's behalf (and the foundation is the customer).
-As a minimum, institutions should use the following information to perform CDD on foundations.
-Regularly updating this information will enable institutions to establish the integrity risks related to foundations:
+To gain that understanding, financial institutions must carry out customer due diligence pursuant to Section 3(1) and (2) of the Anti-Money Laundering and Anti-Terrorist Financing Act (Wet ter voorkoming van witwassen en financieren van terrorisme – Wwft) and identify the customer and the ultimate beneficial owners (UBOs).
+In the case of foundations, identification and verification are relevant (1) if the customer is a foundation, (2) if the customer's ultimate beneficial owner is a foundation, or (3) if a representative acts on a foundation's behalf (and the foundation is the customer).
+As a minimum, institutions should use the following information to perform CDD on foundations and update it on a regular basis to identify the integrity risks related to foundations:

-- Name of the foundation.
+- Name of the foundation

-- Date of establishment and country of registration (also for foreign foundations or a legal entity comparable to a foundation).
+- Date of establishment and country of registration (also for foreign foundations or a legal entity comparable to a foundation)

-- Registered business address.
+- Registered business address

-- Postal address (if different).
+- Postal address (if different)

-- Head office (if different).
+- Head office (if different)

-- Documentary evidence establishing and verifying the identity of the foundation's board members who are authorised to represent the foundation or to transfer funds or assets of the foundation (control).
+- Documentary evidence establishing and verifying the identity of the foundation's board members who are authorised to represent the foundation or to transfer funds or assets of the foundation (control)

-- Foundation's geographical area of operation.
+- Foundation's geographical area of operation

 An integrity risk analysis based on the risk profiles of the foundations in the institution's customer base must be part of the institution's systematic integrity risk analysis (SIRA).